Calculating the Intrinsic Value of Preferred Stocks

 Here are some intrinsic value calculations for the preferred stock:

-- If the preferred stock dividend has a 0% growth rate and you had a required rate of return of 10%, you would calculate $5.00÷(0.10-0).
+- If the preferred stock dividend has a 0 percent growth rate and you had a required rate of return of 10 percent, you would calculate $5.00÷(0.10-0).
 That is simplified to $5.00÷0.10 = $50.00.
-That is, if you wanted to earn a 10% rate of return, you couldn't pay more than $50.00 for the preferred stock.
+That is, if you wanted to earn a 10 percent rate of return, you couldn't pay more than $50.00 for the preferred stock.
 Any price lower than $50.00 will result in a higher return.

-An Interesting Limitation to the Intrinsic Value Calculation
+A Limitation to the Intrinsic Value Calculation

 If the rate of growth exceeds the required rate of return, the value of the investment is theoretically infinite because no matter what price you pay for your stock, you are someday going to hit your rate of return and exceed it.
-It may take 75 years or 300 million years but the math isn't concerned with human lifespans!
+It may take 75 years or 300 million years but the math isn't concerned with human lifespans.

 Other than that interesting quirk, when you are dealing with pure vanilla, simple preferred stock, that really is all there is to it.
-You now know how to calculate the intrinsic value of preferred stock.
-Congratulations!
+You now know how to calculate the intrinsic value of the preferred stock.
 Use your new power wisely and start working on a list of stocks that you may want to consider adding to your portfolio.